swaptacular/swpt_accounts/protocol.rst

    server's database, an `AccountPurge`_ message MUST be sent to inform about that. [#purge-delay]_

-   TODO: Consider adding an "incoming transfers approval" flag.
-If set, `FinalizeTransfer`_ messages for which the account is the recipient will be redirected to the owner of the account for approval.
-(Two new message types would be needed for this: one for incoming transfer approval requests, and one for approved/rejected incoming transfers.)
-This functionality might be useful for implementing exchanges -- when money is sent for an accepted bid, the exchange would be able to reject the transfer if the bid is off at that time.

 config : string
    Additional account configuration settings.
 Different server implementations may use different formats for this field.
 An empty